Settings / AIS Sharing

 AIS Sharing has two sources of data.
 First, it provides access to all the feeds at the AIS Hub.
 AIS Hub is a cooperative way to get AIS data; people or organizations setup permanent AIS antennas and supply their feed to AIS Hub.
 In return AIS Hub sends that feed to the organizations.
 If you want to add AIS coverage for your area and it is not already provided, AIS Hub is one way to do that.

-If you have a local AIS base station that you would like included in AIS Sharing, you can of course share it using AIS sharing and leaving an iPad running.
-Alternatively, if you can email us at firstname.lastname@example.org with an IP address and TCP or UDP port, we can add the feed directly to the SEAiq server.
-The advantage of this approach is that it does not require an iPad to be left running SEAiq.
+If you have a local AIS base station that you would like included in AIS Sharing, you can email us at email@example.com with an IP address and TCP or UDP port.
+We can add the feed directly to the SEAiq server.

 - AIS Sharing: Enable connection to AIS Sharing server.